ayopela3/test-user-directory/README.md

    > We can use useEffect to fetch data and update the state, useMemo to memoize the filtered users, and useCallback to memoize the search handler.

+   > useMemo is used when you want to memoize a value without re-rendering the component, while useCallback is used when you want to memoize a function to maintain referential equality and useEffect is used when you want to perform side effects.

 3. How would you ensure accessibility in the User Directory component?

    > We can use ARIA roles and attributes to ensure accessibility in the User Directory component.